 Endowment Investment Policy: The Foundation's return objective for endowment assets is to preserve the principal of the endowed funds as well as provide funding to programs supported by the endowment.
 The goal is to produce an annualized total return that equals, and if possible, exceeds inflation (as measured by CPI) plus the Foundation's long-term spending allocation rate.
 To achieve its return objectives, the Foundation employs a total return strategy where investment returns are generated through capital appreciation (realized and unrealized) and current yield (interest and dividends).

-Communities of Coastal Georgia Foundation, Inc. Notes to Financial Statements
+Notes to Financial Statements